Fux-Framwork/FuxFrameworkDocs/docs/intro.md

 ## Planned features

-- Automatic skeleton generator
+[ ] Automatic skeleton generator
-- Integrated CSRF protection
+[x] Integrated CSRF protection
-- Use PDO and parametric queries instead of string sanitizers
+[ ] Use PDO and parametric queries instead of string sanitizers [ ] Integration with Inertia.js
-- Integration with Inertia.js
+[ ] Creating a web console that replace the CLI